Method of production - Caught at sea

 South East Pacific

-The East Pacific swordfish stock is managed and assessed by the Inter-American Tropical Tuna Commission (IATTC).
+The South-east Pacific swordfish stock is managed by both the Inter-American Tropical Tuna Commission (IATTC) and the Western and Central Pacific Fisheries Commission (WCPFC).
 The most recent stock assessment was updated in 2011, and indicated that the stock was not experiencing overfishing and was not overfished.
 Results indicated that the spawning biomass had decreased to a low of about 43,000 t in 1993 and had been increasing since, reaching about 135,000 t in 2010t.
 At the same time as this increase, the annual catch by all fisheries was maintained at an average 12,000t during the 10 year period ending in 2010.
 Spawning biomass was estimated to be at 50% above the carrying capacity, and substantially above the level which is expected to produce catch at the level of Maximum Sustainable Yield (1.45SBmsy).
-Catches have increased in the last few years towards the estimated MSY of 25,000 t with the 2011 catch at approximately 24,000t.
+Catches have increased in the last few years towards the estimated MSY of 25,000 t with the 2011 and 2012 catches at approximately 24,000t.
 It is not clear whether this is due to increased abundance of swordfish or increased effort directed toward that species.

 There is no Total Allowable Catch (TAC) set for this stock.
 Management measures that apply to directed tuna fisheries are expected to also benefit swordfish stocks.